 Leather may have been a surprising choice for the season a few years ago, but brightly coloured animal hide even when it’s faux, is a big spring/summer trend.

-About 30 highly wearable looks are the perfect examples of comfortable and modern suiting, which combine sportswear and luxury.
+The highly wearable looks are the perfect examples of comfortable and modern suiting, which combine sportswear and luxury.
 With a mix of trousers, shorts, parkas, jackets and shirts, even the cummerbunds and thin ties looked very cool.
 Whatever kind of world traveller you are.